casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

     * [`runtime`](#transactionruntime)

-* `session` The exectuion target is the included module bytes.
+* `session` The execution target is the included module bytes.

     Required parameters for a `session` target: